typesense/gatsby-plugin-typesense/README.md

 # gatsby-plugin-typesense [![NPM version][npm-image]][npm-url] [![CircleCI](https://circleci.com/gh/typesense/gatsby-plugin-typesense.svg?style=shield)](https://circleci.com/gh/typesense/gatsby-plugin-typesense)

-Plugin to build typo-tolerant Instant Search experiences on [Gatsby](https://www.gatsbyjs.com/)-powered sites using [Typesense](http://typesense.org/).
+A Gatsby plugin to build typo-tolerant Instant Search experiences on [Gatsby](https://www.gatsbyjs.com/)-powered sites using [Typesense](http://typesense.org/).

 This plugin runs post-build and indexes content from your site to Typesense.
 The search UI is then built with the [Typesense-InstantSearch.js](https://github.com/typesense/typesense-instantsearch-adapter) library.

+This plugin works for both static and dynamic Gatsby sites.
+It does not depend on you using Markdown, Frontmatter, or any particular Gatsby plugin.
+It does not even depend on React.
+So you can use it with really any type of Gatsby site.

 #### What is Typesense?